ComposableFi/mantis-sdk/README.md

 A TypeScript SDK library to interact with the Mantis smart contracts.

-The `ethereum.ts` module abstracts the Ethereum smart contract interactions and provides various utility functions.
+The `ethereum` module abstracts the Ethereum smart contract interactions and provides various utility functions.

-The `solana.ts` module abstracts the Solana Anchor program interactions and provides various utility functions.
+The `solana` module abstracts the Solana Anchor program interactions and provides various utility functions.